Lecture recording policy and procedures

 Most lectures given in lecture theatre recording-enabled rooms will be recorded and released to students.
 Many lecture theatres are also streaming-enabled.

-How do students access captured and released lectures?
+How do students access recordings?

-What is captured in lecture recordings?
+What is included in a lecture recording?

 Lecture recordings capture:

 - Teacher's voice (if they are using a microphone)